 When your dog starts pulling on the lead, apply gentle backward pressure.
 Instant release of the pressure occurs when he stops pulling.
 This pressure and release system is the key to using your Canny Collar correctly as your dog trains himself to stop pulling.

 Bring the D rings together to meet underneath his chin and use one or two of the optional carabiner clips to secure the D rings together.
+Never fasten your lead to the carabiners.

 Walking with a Canny Collar